 I feel instruction.

-They taught me something without meaning to: a man’s worth is not measured by the salary he brings home or the car he parks outside.
-It is measured by whether the people who love him feel smaller in his presence—or safer.
+They taught me something without ever intending to teach me at all: a man’s worth is not measured by the salary he brings home, the car he parks outside, or the titles arranged neatly after his name.
+It is measured by whether the people who love him feel smaller in his presence — or safer.

 Money can buy comfort.